 About Bridging Backgrounds

-To be eligible for the conference, students must meet the following criteria:
+To be eligible for the program, students must meet the following criteria:

-– Minimum English language proficiency level of B2 according to the CEFR scale.
+– Minimum English language proficiency level of B2 according to the CEFR scale (conversational in English).

 All students accepted to attend Bridging Backgrounds will receive a full scholarship to the program that covers all necessary costs, aside from personal costs and incidental expenses.
 The scholarship covers the following costs:

-– Transportation costs to and from the participant’s hometown in the form of reimbursement.
+– Transportation costs to and from the participant’s hometown.

-In order to participate in Bridging Backgrounds and complete the programs, students are required to do the following:
+To participate in the program, students are required to do the following:

-– Participate fully in the Bridging Backgrounds conference from Wednesday, June 28 to Tuesday, July 4.
+– Participate fully in the Bridging Backgrounds residential training from August 8 to August 19 in Skopje and Tetovo, Macedonia.

-– Complete pre-program and post-program readings and surveys.
+– Complete pre-program and post-program readings, homework, and surveys.

 – Organize a post-conference community-based project that focuses on one of the themes of Bridging Backgrounds and expanding inter-ethnic understanding in their own communities.
 Students are eligible to receive up to 200 Euros in grant funding to complete this project.